 Talent calibrating the flow of the pump.

-Talent transferring the coverslip into the recording bath.
+Talent transferring the coverslip into the recording bath with fine forceps.

 Using the 10 X water immersion objective and bright-field light, find the plane of focus and look for a region with a high density of neuron cell bodies.
 Then, switch to the 40 X objective and refocus the sample [1].
 Videographer: Film the screen for all SCREEN shots, as a backup.
+We have a TV screen attached to the scope to visualize cells in bright field mode.
+We will have the videographer film this TV screen with cells as we are focusing on the day of filiming

-SCREEN: Plane of focus and region with neuron cell bodies located, then objective switched and focus readjusted.
+SCREEN(3.4.1 will be a shot of cells on a TV screen being focused as mentioned above and not a SCREEN shot): Plane of focus and region with neuron cell bodies located, then objective switched and focus readjusted.
 Authors: Acquire screen captures for all SCREEN shots on the day of the shoot and upload them to your project page.

 Select and apply AlexaFluor 488 in the Dyes List window.
 In order to prevent overexposure and photobleaching of the fluorophores, start with low HV and laser power settings [1].